 When Can an Arrest Warrant Be Executed?

 You have a Fourth Amendment protection against unreasonable searches and seizures.
 This means that the police can’t just enter your home and start rifling through your cabinets to find evidence of a crime.
-The police can only perform a search if:
+The police can only perform a search if:- You give consent

 - There are exigent circumstances, or